Rachine/VisualPlaceRecognition/README.md

 volume 8694 LNCS of Lecture Notes in Computer Science (including subseries Lecture Notes in Artificial Intelligence and Lecture Notes in Bioinformatics), pages 494–510.
 Springer Verlag, Germany, part 6 edition.

+[A. Vedaldi and K. Lenc 2015 ] A. Vedaldi and K. Lenc (2015).
+MatConvNet -- Convolutional Neural Networks for MATLAB.
+Proceeding of the ACM Int.
+Conf. on Multimedia

 ### Acknowledgments
-A huge part of the code is taken from this [github repository](https://github.com/Relja/netvlad)
+A huge part of the code is taken from this [github repository](https://github.com/Relja/netvlad) and the examples in MatConvNet